The University of Newcastle

 Visit the AITSL website for further information on current Australian Government teacher education policy.

-Practical experience: Three professional experience placements totalling at least 90 days.
-In some disciplines, additional Work-Integrated Learning (WIL) courses are provided.
+At least three professional experience placements totalling approximately 90 days.
+In some disciplines, additional Work-Integrated Learning (WIL) courses are available.
 You can also take advantage of:

 In order to attend a placement in a NSW Department of Education facility or other NSW School or Service, all students must meet all the education placement requirements.